-The flag bearer in the opening ceremony for Iran in Rio was archer Zahra Nemati.
+The flag bearer in the opening ceremony for Iran at the Rio Olympic Games was archer Zahra Nemati.
 She was making her Olympic Games debut, though four years earlier she became the first woman from Iran to win a Paralympic gold medal.
-The wheelchair bound Nemati was paralyzed after a car accident as a teenager.
+The wheelchair-bound Nemati was paralyzed after a car accident as a teenager.

 Melissa 'Milly' Tapper (2016, 2021)